Digawututklh FAQ

 No. Friends of the Dunes is only the interim landowner of this property, and we are not planning any development.

 Yes!
-We are developing a volunteer Trail Stewards program for the Samoa Dunes & Wetlands—basically, we want people who care about this land to walk the trails and be our eyes and ears.
-If you’re interested in becoming a Trail Steward for the Samoa Dunes and Wetlands, please contact us.
+We have developed a volunteer Trail Stewards program for the Samoa Dunes & Wetlands—basically, we want people who care about this land to walk the trails and be our eyes and ears.
+If you’re interested in becoming a Trail Steward for the Samoa Dunes and Wetlands, please contact Ryland.
 You can also donate to support the stewardship of this special place.